kakaoenterprise/terraform-provider-kakaocloud/docs/index.md

   application_credential_secret = var.application_credential_secret
 }
 ```
-See the provider reference section below for details on [authentication](##Authentication) and configuring the provider.
+See the **Authentication** section below for details on configuring provider credentials.

 ## Authentication

-The kakaocloud provider offers multiple ways to authenticate and manage credentials.
+The Kakaocloud provider supports two methods for authentication and credential management.

 It checks for credentials in the following order, as detailed below: